td928/PUI2017_td928/HW9_td928/ep2247_plot_review.md

 A very interesting plot.
 It provides a very intuitive look into the geospatial distribution for the recycle bins in NYC.

+Figure 1: Map showing all of the places public recycling bins are located throughout New York City.
+Lower Manhattan has a large concentration of public recycling bins, while Statan Islands, and parts of Queens and Brooklyn have very few public recycling bins.

+# Review

 A couple of suggestions on how to improve the plot:

 1. Adding a scale as a legend to the graph.
 For someone familiar with NYC, this might not be necessary but scale could